dox-op/ai-persistency-layer/README.md

 - `scripts/ai/check-stale.ts` – validates freshness targets (7 days / 200 commits).
 - `scripts/ai/refresh-layer.ts` – re-runs the bootstrap with `--yes`.

+## Persistency Lifecycle

+`ai-persistency-layer` sets up or refreshes the baseline; keeping it current requires a continuous workflow:

+1. **Functional loop (BA/PO):** Use the generated layer as shared context for AI copilots or agents when preparing new tasks for the development team.
+2. **Delivery loop (dev team):** Implement features and update the persistency layer as part of the Definition of Done, feeding new insights back into the `.mdc` files.
+3. **Review loop (BA/PO):** Validate the updated layer, then start the next iteration by generating new tasks with the refreshed knowledge.

+The CLI does not replace these feedback loops—it supplies the scaffolding that downstream processes must keep in sync.

+### Handling Drift and Scale

+This tool is not a silver bullet for AI-agent adoption; treat the suggestions below as starting points to tailor to your team:

+- Track layer revisions with Git alongside application code.
+- Split content by environment or domain to stay within context limits.
+- Consider training dedicated LLMs or fine-tuned embeddings on the persistency layer so agents can reference large documents without re-ingesting every file.
+- Schedule regular refreshes (automated or manual) to prevent the layer from diverging from the truth branch.

 ## Logging & Metadata